 In sports medicine, neuropsychological tests are most commonly associated with evaluating athletes who have suffered concussions.
 These help determine readiness to return to play.
 However, they can go well beyond that, assessing athletes who have ADHD or learning differences and giving suggestions for how they can ensure that the strengths and weaknesses associated with their diagnosis work to their advantage on the field of play.

-Progress Monitoring with Neuropsychological Tests
+Progress Monitoring with a Neuropsych Test

 Regular administration of neuropsychological tests allows you and your providers to track your progress to evaluate the effectiveness of interventions and adjust treatment plans as needed.
 They aid in designing treatment plans from the start.
-For example, when a child receives accommodations for ADHD, these tests help determine whether these steps are working and how to refine them as time progresses.
+For example, when a child receives accommodations for ADHD, these assessments help determine whether these steps are working and how to refine them as time progresses.
 The same holds for learning differences.

 Types of Neuropsychological Tests

-Neuropsychological tests encompass a wide range of assessments that evaluate various cognitive, sensory, motor, and emotional functions.
+These measures encompass a wide range of assessments that evaluate various cognitive, sensory, motor, and emotional functions.
 The types of neuropsychological tests we use in our practice include:

-Visual and Spatial Tests
+Visual and Spatial

 We use neuropsychological tests to screen for visual-spatial abilities and motor functions.
-These tests are common when the referral question concerns the potential decline in these areas, a learning difference that may affect these areas, or a person wants information before making a vocational choice.
-These tests can also be quite helpful in assessing athletes and helping design unique plans for athletic improvement.
+These are common when the referral question concerns the potential decline in these areas, a learning difference that may affect these areas, or a person wants information before making a vocational choice.
+These measures can also be quite helpful in assessing athletes and helping design unique plans for athletic improvement.

-Emotional and Personality Tests
+Emotional and Personality

-While many measures of emotional state and personality are not technically neuropsychological tests, giving these tests as an adjunct is often helpful to see how these issues may impact neuropsychological functions.
+While many measures of emotional state and personality are not technically neuropsychological tests, giving these as an adjunct is often helpful to see how these issues may impact neuropsychological functions.
 Thus, it is not uncommon for us to give measures of anxiety, depression, or overall stress as part of this battery.

 Sensory Neuropsychological Tests